VictorGoic0/Demand-Letter-Gen/memory-bank/techContext.md

 ### OpenAI API

 **Usage:**
-- Model: GPT-4 or GPT-3.5-turbo (configurable)
+- Model: GPT-4 (hardcoded in `shared/config.py` - currently "gpt-4")
+- Temperature: 0.7 (hardcoded in `shared/config.py`)
+- Max Tokens: 2000 (hardcoded in `shared/config.py`)
 - Purpose: Generate demand letter text
-- Authentication: API key from environment
+- Authentication: API key from environment variable `OPENAI_API_KEY`
 - Error Handling: Retry logic for rate limits and transient failures

+**Note:** Model, temperature, and max_tokens are hardcoded in the code for easier development iteration.
+These can be adjusted directly in `shared/config.py` as needed.

 **Prompt Engineering:**
 - System prompt for legal writing style